Dawidm213/Dawidm213/README.md

-- 👋 Hi, I’m @Dawidm213
+- 👋 Hi, I’m Dawid
-- 👀 I’m interested in Python and Front End
+- 👀 I’m interested in Front End (React)
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...